 As an artist who sells art, you gain fresh insights into the reasons people buy your art.
 This part is easy because they let you know.
 You can review the history of your sales and learn from the patterns what it is about you art that makes people buy it.

 Look to find the commonalities in your channels.
-Is it subject matter, color mixtures, sizes, prices, medium or other factors that sells consistently in certain channels?
+Is it subject matter, color mixtures, sizes, prices, medium or other factors that sell consistently in individual channels?
 For sure, you will find it is a combination of the determining factors.
 The point of this exercise is to help you make better decisions about what art to produce for each of the selling channels you use.

-When it comes to why people don’t buy your art, it is more difficult to ascertain the real reason why.
+When it comes to why people don’t buy your art, it is harder to ascertain the real reason.
 Most times, when you get to a closing situation where you ask them to buy, (You are asking them to buy, aren’t you?), and they slip off the hook with a lame excuse, you have not discovered what truly is holding them back.

-When a prospect tells you they need to think about it they are not revealing their real objection.
+When a prospect tells you they need to think about making a purchase, they are not revealing their actual complaint.
 It means you may have rushed the sale.
 It might be you have not asked them enough open-ended questions to discover their needs and doubts about making a buying decision.

 If you count permutations, there may be millions of reasons why some potential art buyers don’t buy art.
-Here are some typical reasons with suggestions on how to sell art when buyers initially balk at closing the deal.
+Here are some typical reasons for suggestions on how to sell art when customers initially balk at closing the deal.

-1. Insecurity – they are unsure about their tastes.
+They are unsure about their tastes.
 They may be new to buying art.
 You wouldn’t know unless you asked.
-Regardless of their buying status, digging into what they want to do with the piece they are considering will help you help them to make a confident decision.
+Regardless of their buying status, digging into what they want to do with the piece they are considering will help you assist them to make a confident decision.

 This situation will not be your desired one call close, which is the case for most fine art sales.
 Likely, you need more information about the space where the art is will hang or be displayed.

-My art marketing broadcast partner, Jason Horejs, recently wrote a post about how using Photoshop helped sell a $5,000 piece of art from his Xanadu Gallery.
-His persistence in wanting to help the buyer and a willingness on the artist’s role to create a painting based on the subject matter, size and space considerations, along with Jason’s innovative use of technology were how he closed that deal.
+My art marketing broadcast partner, Jason Horejs, wrote a post about how using Photoshop helped sell a $5,000 piece of art from his Xanadu Gallery.
+His persistence in wanting to help the buyer and a willingness on the artist’s role to create a painting based on the subject matter, size and space considerations, along with Jason’s innovative use of technology were the reasons for getting the sale.

-2. Assurance – they don’t know if your art is worth what you are charging.
+They don’t know if your art is worth what you are charging.
 As with some other points here, there is a crossover in the reason for not buying and the result.
-This is one of them.
+This point is one of them.
 In part, buyer assurance happens when your marketing, your presentation and your appearance and demeanor, or that of your gallery, has set the table.

-If a buyer truly wants to own the piece, you can offer a layaway plan.
+If a buyer wants to own the piece, you can offer a layaway plan.
 You might negotiate a first-time buyer discount.
 If your work is in the print market, offer one as an alternative.
-As an alternative, try offering a commission for a smaller, more affordable piece.
+As an alternative, try providing a commission for a smaller, more affordable piece.

-4. Confusion – they don’t understand your pricing model.
-If you sell through multiple distribution channels, and do not have uniform prices on similar pieces, you confuse your buyers on what is the real price and value of your work.
+They don’t understand your pricing model.
+If you sell through multiple distribution channels and do not have uniform prices on similar pieces, you confuse your buyers on what is the real price and value of your work.
 Are your prices are fluctuating in ways that there seems no logic to the price?
 For instance, how can you price four times more for a piece that is only 25% larger than other works in your portfolio?

 In addition to pricing logic problems, lack of focused marketing, or no marketing, leads to confusion and uncertainty.
-Your work, your pricing, your marketing and your presentation all need to be in harmony.
-Your goal is to remove as all doubt from your buyers before a closing situation occurs.
+Your artwork, your pricing, your marketing and your presentation all need to be in harmony.
+Your goal is to remove all doubt from your buyers before a closing situation occurs.

-5. Remorse – post cognitive dissonance is the fancy way to describe the sense of regret buyers often have after they have made a purchase.
-There are situations where buyers anticipating remorse kill a deal even though part of them wants to own your work.
+Post-cognitive dissonance is the fancy way to describe the sense of regret buyers often have after they have made a purchase.
+There are situations where customers anticipating remorse kill a deal even though part of them wants to own your work.
 Let’s call it pre-cognitive dissonance.
 You can answer this in advance by offering a return policy.
 Maybe it is 90 days with return shipping not included and with the art in the same condition as when it was sold.

 Leasing art is a way to get your work in the market.
 Some artists use a lease-to-own policy towards the full price where a specified percentage of the monthly or annual contract would be used to purchase the piece.

-The more you align the work you want to make with buyers who want to buy it, the more you will have an enjoyable and rewarding your art career.
+The more you align the work you want to make with buyers who wish to buy it, the more you will have an enjoyable and rewarding your art career.